-Bill Paxton was born William Paxton on May 17, 1955 in Fort Worth, Texas.
-He is the son of Mary Lou (Gray) and John Lane Paxton, a businessman and actor (as John Paxton
+Bill Paxton was born on May 17, 1955 in Fort Worth, Texas.
+He was the son of Mary Lou (Gray) and John Lane Paxton, a businessman and actor (as John Paxton

 ).
-Bill moved to Los Angeles, California at age 18, where he found work in the film industry as a set dresser for Roger Corman
+Bill moved to Los Angeles, California at age eighteen, where he found work in the film industry as a set dresser for Roger Corman

 's New World Pictures...